toptensoftware/svmon/readme.md

 ```
 Usage: svmon [options] <directory>

-Watches a directory for changes and posts change notifications to a souvenir server
+Watches a directory for changes and posts change notifications to a HTTP server

 Options:
   --minPeriod <minPeriodSecs>  minimum coalescing period (default=60) (default: 60)